-Recently, \citet{lazarus/lewis/stock:17} and Lazarus et al. \citeyearpar{lazarus/lewis/stock/watson:18} made some progress to generalize the applicability of fixed-$b$ methods.
-They showed that the $t$-test in the linear model using a LRV estimator based on equally-weighted cosine (i.e., EWC) under fixed-$b$ asymptotics can achieve a $t$-distribution with the degrees of freedom depending on the bandwidth choice.
-However, \citet{casini/perron_PrewhitedHAC} showed that EWC is oversized relative to the original fixed-$b$ of \citet{Kiefer/vogelsang/bunzel:00} and to the prewhitened DK-HAC when there is strong dependence. \citet{lazarus/lewis/stock:17} relied on the Neyman-Pearson Lemma or simply ``apple-to-apple comparison'' to compare HAR tests.
+Recently, \citet{lazarus/lewis/stock:17} and Lazarus et al. \citeyearpar{lazarus/lewis/stock/watson:18} made some progress on the applicability of fixed-$b$ methods.
+They showed that the $t$-test using a LRV estimator based on equally-weighted cosine (EWC) under fixed-$b$ asymptotics can achieve a $t$-distribution with the degrees of freedom depending on the bandwidth choice.\footnote{\citet{hwang/sun:2017} proposed a modification to the trinity of test statistics in the two-step GMM setting and showed that the modified test statistics are asymptotically $F$ distributed under fixed-$b$ asymptotics and stationarity.
+However, following the logic of \citet{lazarus/lewis/stock:17}, procedures such as e.g., bootstrap-based autocorrelation robust tests, modification of the test statistic, etc., are not as simple as HAC-based inference and therefore may find less traction than HAC-based inference in empirical work. } However, \citet{casini/perron_PrewhitedHAC} showed that EWC is oversized relative to the original fixed-$b$ of \citet{Kiefer/vogelsang/bunzel:00} and to the prewhitened DK-HAC when there is strong dependence. \citet{lazarus/lewis/stock:17} relied on the Neyman-Pearson Lemma or simply ``apple-to-apple comparison'' to compare HAR tests.
 This is certainly a reasonable criterion.
 The lemma suggests to compare the power of tests that have an empirical size no greater than the significance level.
-However, the Neyman-Pearson Lemma alone does not suffice for finding the ``best'' test in this context because all tests are oversized when there is strong dependence.
+However, the Neyman-Pearson Lemma alone does not suffice to find the ``best'' test in this context because all tests are oversized when there is strong dependence.
 Indeed, it does not even apply in this context.
 We face a trade-off between size and power.
 Our proposed method is competitive with the existing methods which is least oversized {[}i.e., original fixed-$b$ of \citet{Kiefer/vogelsang/bunzel:00}{]} and has excellent power even when existing HAR tests do not have any.
 We believe that our method strikes a good balance with respect to criteria (1)-(4).
-Finally, our results suggest that some reassessment on LRV estimation is needed because the theoretical justification for using long bandwidths does not seem to carry over to nonstationary environments.